 My M.O. with this pitch was to make people care.
-To, yeah, get them to stop throwing their banana peels into the recycling bin in the Xerox room, and to maybe think about not taking a single-use plastic lid to cover the single-use plastic bowl to carry their salad from the cafeteria back to their desk.
+To, yeah, get them to stop throwing their banana peels into the recycling bin in the Xerox room, and to maybe think about not using a single-use plastic lid to cover the single-use plastic bowl for the 3 minutes it takes to carry their salad from the cafeteria back to their desk.
 I was maybe even gonna try to get everybody a set of IKEA stainless steel flatware, or coffee mugs so we could put an end to — or at least reduce — the 30,000 single-use cups used there every week.

 And ask me how many people don’t know that those single-use coffee cups aren’t recyclable.
 (The answer is all the people.
 No one seems to know they’re lined with a plastic product.)

 Anyway, I think getting people to actually change their behavior is to give them a damn good reason to.
 A personal one.
-The environmental movement is not about birds and bunnies (as former EPA Administrator Gina McCarthy — pre-Scott Pruitt — put it, in a speech I saw her give at Columbia).
-It’s about people.
+The environmental movement is not about birds and bunnies (as Obama-era EPA Administrator Gina McCarthy put it, during a speech I saw her give at Columbia).
+The environmental movement is about people.
 (And I’ll return to Ms. McCarthy another time, because she is awesome, not to mention hilarious.)

 So I found a creative team at the agency, and hooked up with them.
 Which started out great.